 At the commencement of any period of insurance, employers may choose to pay a security deposit or pay the alternative Renewal Premium adjustment (RPA) for the term of the insurance period.

 Option 1: Security is represented by cash, bank guarantee or insurance bond which is to ensure payment of premium if employers are not able to meet their workers compensation liabilities.
+It is equal to the employer's Average Performance Premium (APP), or group APP if the employer is a member of a group.
+The security deposit may be reduced to 10 per cent of the APP after payment of the 36-month adjustment premium, and may be released after the payment of the 48-month adjustment premium.

 Option 2: The RPA is an alternative option paid as part of the premium in place of the security deposit.
+The RPA is a separate charge to your deposit premium (although it is charged at the same time).
+It is an amount equal to 25 per cent of your deposit premium (excluding standard levies and incentives).

 How to take out a policy